Skip to content

 Start a new local holiday tradition.
 These books have illustrations of Tim’s Gladstone home.

-During that separation, Tim Hildebrandt illustrated calendars, painted covers for sci-fi fantasy magazines including Amazing Stories, the Time of Transference, The Byworlder, and cards for the Clue game whose characters were based on Gladstone residents he knew.
+During that separation, Tim Hildebrandt illustrated calendars and painted covers for sci-fi fantasy magazines, including Amazing Stories, the Time of Transference, The Byworlder, and cards for the Clue game whose characters were based on Gladstone residents he knew.

 It was noted that Tim Hildebrandt’s cards for the Clue game “The Great Museum Caper” characters were based on Gladstone residents he knew and photographed.
 (Colonel Mustard Pictured above).
-In an interview he stated that his wife Rita would make costumes, hand out to locals where a photo was taken.
+In an interview, he stated that his wife Rita would make costumes and hand them out to locals where a photo was taken.
 Then he’d do his thing.
 Source: Board Games Geek

 The “Separation” and Tim’s Movie

-Starting in 1981, for 12 years the two brothers separated and when on their own artistic journeys.
-Tim went on to try out filmmaking and Greg moved into various projects.
+For 12 years, starting in 1981, the two brothers separated and embarked on their own artistic journeys.
+Tim tried out filmmaking, and Greg worked on various projects.

-Tim continued working on a number of projects after the “the separation”.
+Tim continued working on several projects after the “separation.”
 In 1982, Tim and his wife Rita Hildebrandt took the movie plunge and decided to make the sci-fi horror film The Deadly Spawn filmed in their Gladstone, New Jersey home.
-It starred their son Charles, who was a student Bernards High over in Bernardsville.
-Tim, who was 46 at the time, stated after the project, “I’d much rather be making a film than a painting.”
+It starred their son Charles, a Bernards High student, over in Bernardsville.
+Tim, 46, then stated after the project, “I’d much rather be making a film than a painting.”

-1983 -Tim produced the horror film The Deadly Spawn and appeared in a small role in the movie that starred his son Charles George Hildebrandt.
-The film cost less than $30,000 with all of the actors working for free on nights and weekends.
+1983 -Tim produced the horror film The Deadly Spawn and appeared in a small role in the movie starring his son Charles George Hildebrandt.
+The film cost less than $30,000, and all of the actors worked for free on nights and weekends.

-The film took place at the Hildebrandt’s home and took over a year to complete.
-He said that there were corpses and blood everywhere and even on the lawn.
-In a town where they rollup at 6pm, they would walk by and just shake their heads, said Hildebrandt.
+The film took place at Hildebrandt’s home and took over a year to complete.
+He said that there were corpses and blood everywhere, even on the lawn.
+In a town where they roll up at 6 p.m., they would walk by and just shake their heads, said Hildebrandt.

 It’s mankind versus the ultimate eating machine!
-In the 1983 horror film The Deadly Spawn (also known as Return of the Aliens), a three-headed alien creature with some razors harp teeth, arrives on planet Earth for just one reason; to eat.
-Mixed with a metal soundtrack and similar references to the movie Alien, the fim was a 80’s local cult classic.
+In the 1983 horror film The Deadly Spawn (also known as Return of the Aliens), a three-headed alien creature with some razor-harp teeth arrives on planet Earth for just one reason: to eat.
+Mixed with a metal soundtrack and similar references to the movie Alien, the film was an 80’s local cult classic.

 The Deadly Spawn Plot: